jini-zh/libepa/README.md

 * TeX Live, Perl and Gnuplot for the plots in examples.

 To compile, simply execute `make` in the project directory.
 To compile just the library (no Python API), execute `make libepa.so`.
 To build and run an example, execute `make` in its directory.
 Note that calculation of most examples takes time and will use the number of threads equal to the number of logical CPU cores at the system.

 To install, execute `make install`.
 Standard GNU Make conventions such as [prefix](https://www.gnu.org/prep/standards/html_node/Directory-Variables.html) and [DESTDIR](https://www.gnu.org/prep/standards/html_node/DESTDIR.html) are supported.
+When installing system-wide, do remember to execute `ldconfig` as root; the target directory (`/usr/local/lib` by default) should be included in `/etc/ld.so.conf`.
 Note that Python modules are installed via simple file copying.
 If you want to have them installed under `pip`, you can use `ffi/python/setup.py`.

 To uninstall, execute `make uninstall`.